-- (a) For the purpose of Code 22B, a simple single line diagram with symbols to Appendix 8 and simple test results against the lists of items to be inspected and tested detailed in a number of checklists under Code 22D together with test data recorded in the Schedule of Test Results for Electrical Wiring (sample shown in Appendix 13) are acceptable as proper records. - (b) For the purpose of Code 22A(b), a record of the permit-to-work together with a maintenance log are acceptable.
+- (a) For the purpose of Code 22B, a simple single line diagram with symbols to Appendix 8 or with standard symbols as stipulated in IEC 60617 and simple test results against the lists of items to be inspected and tested detailed in a number of checklists under Code 22D together with test data recorded in the Schedule of Test Results for Electrical Wiring (sample shown in Appendix 13) are acceptable as proper records. - (b) For the purpose of Code 22A(b), a record of the permit-to-work together with a maintenance log are acceptable.